 Do you find it difficult to concentrate on your work if you are too cold or hot?
 Perhaps glaring florescent lights give you a headache, or lots of background noise distracts you from completing certain tasks?
 Your environment affects your ability to be productive, so why should it be any different with your students?
 Numerous studies have shown that everything from the wall color to the air quality in a classroom can impact students ability to learn.

 The majority of your students' days are spent in the classroom.
 There are plenty of teaching strategies about how to boost student engagement levels and support their academic interests.
 However, teachers also need to consider how their classrooms may discourage their students from learning.
-A study by the University Salford School of the Built Environment found that classroom design could have as much as a 25 percent positive or negative impact on a student's academic progress during a school year.
+A study by the University of Salford found that classroom design could have as much as a 25 percent positive or negative impact on a student's academic progress during a school year.
 To help your students succeed, pay attention to these three areas:

 1. Classroom layout